 - Heat a large skillet or saute pan over medium heat.
 (Note: You’ll want a pan that can hold all of the cauliflower, so it’s probably the largest one you have.)

-- Add 2 Tbsp oil to the heated pan and swirl to coat the bottom of the pan.
+- Add 2 tablespoon oil to the heated pan and swirl to coat the bottom of the pan.

 - Working quickly, dredge each piece of cauliflower in flour, shake off the excess, and place the cauliflower in the hot pan.